About "50 Acres"

 In Paradisus, a traditional landscape series, I am specifically drawn to individual elements in Zezé’s gardens; icons that represent the humans who live and work in them.
 The whimsically placed garden statuary and architectural items, the hand wrought twig bridges and landscapes that make me think of Constable, Rousseau and the flower fields of Provence.
 Exploring the thin line between reality and fantasy, I see the landscape in Paradisus as equally art and nature; in changing light and seasons.
 Landscapes that to me at times evoke a silent theater lit by sunshine, with each element a unique and willing performer on my stage.
 Through systematic and repeated sequences, Paradisus is a place of contentment in which existence is positive, harmonious and timeless.

 Contrasted with Paradisus, Disturbed Paradise is landscape reduced to the essential form, line and structure of groupings of trees, devoid of any human references.
 In this series I push the creative limits of traditional and experimental photography continuing a lifelong interest with in-camera manipulation of my image at the time of exposure.
 I have found that by applying precise movements under specific lighting conditions, I can control the effect I want to achieve at a given time during the exposure.
-There is no manipulation in post production.
+It is important to me that what is seen in the print is the same as what I saw in the viewfinder.
 Over the last seven years in the garden, I’ve discovered that each season has its own particular movement which becomes the true subject of these works.
 In Disturbed Paradise trees are abstract yet distinctly anthropomorphic, alternating between staggered groupings as if engaged in social interactions that are contemplative, meditative, relational and dynamic.
 In these animated landscapes I direct the viewer to openly engage with my subjects in complex new ways.